Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Numerical Tests

 \section{Numerical Tests}

-In the following, we test the performance of the new DIRK schemes on a variety of problems.
-Throughout, Newton's method was used to solve the nonlinear algebraic systems associated with the intermediate stages of the DIRK methods.
-When available, the analytical solution was used to determine the accuracy of the numerical solution.
-Otherwise, a reference numerical solution obtained with an appropriate MATLAB's solver was used.
+In the following, we test the performance of the new DIRK-type schemes on several stiff, singularly perturbed, and differential-algebraic systems.
+When available, the analytic solution was used to compute the approximation errors.
+Otherwise, a highly accurate numerical reference solution was used.